Experiential learning resources for the innovative educator

 What the authors are referring to here are the transitional stages from teacher-directed to more student-directed.

-My high school students rarely came to me with the skills to self-direct because their experiences in the classroom up to that point were teacher-centered.
+My high school students rarely come to me with the skills to self-direct because their experiences in the classroom up to that point have been teacher-centered.
 My students were accustomed to having ideas, concepts, and learning activities delivered to them through textbooks, worksheets, lectures, etc.

 And while these methods of teaching may have value here and there, they do not provide opportunities for students to develop the desired skills to self-direct.

-These teaching strategies also fortify the mindset that learning doesn’t come from experience in a real-world context.
+These more direct instruction strategies also fortify the mindset that learning doesn’t come from experience in a real-world context.
 It just magically appears in front of you as soon as you walk into the classroom.